 Employment Statements (Arbeitgebererklärungen), which are required e.g. for the submission of DFG Research Grants or the Walter Benjamin Programme, need to be signed at TUM by the Dean of the respective Department and the Senior Vice President for Research and Innovation.
 Please contact the TUM Talent Factory regarding the process and the latter signature.

 For further Letters of Intent or declarations that are required by the funder to submit a proposal (e.g. for the Freigeist Fellowship of the VolkswagenStiftung), please also contact the team beforehand.

 With TUM Postdocs Workshops on topics such as science communication, funding, teamwork and networking, we aim to support early career researchers to develop important skills and knowledge in areas that are relevant to their careers and go beyond everyday research activities, and provide opportunities to network with other postdocs.
 All workshops are in English.
 TUM researchers can also participate in the digital Nature Masterclasses at any time.

 Online lecture series for postdocs: TUM Postdoc101

-With the TUM Postdoc101 Talks series, the TUM Talent Factory has been offering an online lecture series since the winter semester 2020-2021 on various relevant topics that are of particular importance for postdocs such as third-party funding, industry collaborations, or intellectual property.
+With the TUM Postdoc101 Talks series, the TUM Talent Factory has been offering an online lecture series on various relevant topics that are of particular importance for postdocs such as third-party funding, industry collaborations, or intellectual property.

 Further offers at the TUM